Kubernetes Auto Scaling

 Overview

-This tutorial shows how to auto scale runtime nodes of the Curity Identity Server based on its built-in custom metrics and the features of the Kubernetes platform.
-The system will run on a development computer and a GitHub Repository provides helper resources to automate the setup and teardown:
+This tutorial shows how to autoscale runtime nodes of the Curity Identity Server based on its built-in custom metrics and the features of the Kubernetes platform.
+The system will run on a development computer if you clone the GitHub Repository linked above.
+This provides helper resources to automate the setup and teardown:

 Desired State

-The minikube system initially contains 2 runtime nodes for the Curity Identity Server, and each of these provides Prometheus compliant metrics:
+The base system initially contains 2 runtime nodes for the Curity Identity Server, both of which provide Prometheus compliant metrics:

-The script ends by using the kubectl tool to call Identity Server metrics endpoints directly, to get the fields used in this tutorial:
+The script ends by using the kubectl tool to call the Curity Identity Server metrics endpoints directly, to get the fields used in this tutorial:

 Components